SphericalPB/Nix-DotfilesReworked/README.md

 ````
 nix flake update --commit-lock-file
 ````
+Then rebuild switch either the nixos config or home-manager config (or both)

 #### TODO:
 - [ ] Create a script that automatically commit and push the config to github